 Chairman and CEO

 John Lippmann began diving over forty years ago and became a certified instructor with FAUI, NAUI, BSAC and CMAS (3 star).
 He developed an avid interest in diver rescue and first aid, decompression, deeper diving and marine animal injuries.
 He has been involved in researching, teaching, writing and consulting on safe diving, decompression and accident management for both divers and the general community for more than 30 years.
 John has specialised in certain areas including resuscitation, first aid, oxygen administration, diver rescue, various aspects of decompression, and the investigation and reporting of diving accidents, fatal and non-fatal.

 John has authored, or co-authored, many books that have been published and distributed worldwide.
 These include The Diving/DAN Emergency Handbook, Deeper Into Diving, The Essentials of Deeper Sport Diving, Scuba Safety in Australia, Oxygen First Aid, First Aid & Emergency Care, Automated External Defibrillators, Advanced Oxygen First Aid, Basic Life Support, Cardiopulmonary Resuscitation, Decompression Illness, Am I Fit To Dive, and others.
 He is a contributing author/editor of the 5th edition of Diving & Subaquatic Medicine.
 His articles and research papers on diving safety and accident management have been published in medical, technical, and recreational diving journals throughout the world, with over 60 papers published in peer-reviewed medical or scientific journals.

 He was the founder of the Divers Alert Network Asia-Pacific (DAN AP) which he established in 1994 in an effort to improve the safety of scuba diving within the Asia-Pacific.
-He was Chairman, Executive Director and Director of Training for DAN AP 20 years, the editor of Alert Diver Asia-Pacific for 13 years, and is currently Chairman and Director of Research for the final 5 years.
+He was Chairman, Executive Director and Director of Training for DAN AP 20 years, the editor of Alert Diver Asia-Pacific for 13 years, and remained as Chairman and Director of Research for the final 5 years.
 In his time at DAN AP, John was personally involved in the management over 1,400 diving accidents.
 In 2007, John received an Order of Australia award for services to scuba diving safety, resuscitation and first aid.